 Teterboro Airport crash: 2 dead after Learjet hits building

-Two crewmembers were killed Monday when a private jet crashed into a building near Teterboro Airport in New Jersey, investigators said.
+Two crew members were killed Monday when a business jet crashed into a building near Teterboro Airport in New Jersey, investigators said.

 The Learjet 35 had departed from Philadelphia International Airport and was approaching a runway at the airport in Carlstadt when it crashed at about 3:30 p.m., according to a Federal Aviation Administration statement.
 Teterboro is less than 10 miles west of New York City.